 Pioneers of consolidation

-Naspers virtually started the big wave of consolidation now sweeping through the Internet industry in India with deals involving FirstCry and BabyOye, Myntra and Jabong, Ola and TaxiForSure, Titan and Caratlane, and Future Group and Fabfurnish.
+Naspers virtually started the big wave of consolidation now sweeping through India’s Internet industry with deals involving FirstCry and BabyOye, Myntra and Jabong, Ola and TaxiForSure, Titan and Caratlane, and Future Group and Fabfurnish.

 The conglomerate struck its first key deal when it acquired a majority stake in auto classifieds portal Gaadi.com in 2011.
 This came ahead of Flipkart’s acquisition of LetsBuy in 2012.

-Naspers invests in startups that works on proven successful categories and looks to consolidate them to eye larger long-term gains.
+Naspers invests in startups that work on proven successful categories and looks to consolidate them to eye larger long-term gains.

-Mahesh Murthy, founder of Pinstorm and co-founder of Seedfund, is more critical.
-He says he is not sure if Naspers’ huge bets on Flipkart, OLX, PayU and Ibibo can be called a success at all.
+Mahesh Murthy, the founder of Pinstorm and co-founder of Seedfund, is more critical.
+He says he is not sure if Naspers’ huge bets on Flipkart, OLX, PayU, and Ibibo can be called a success at all.
 Flipkart’s future is uncertain; local companies have defeated OLX, PayU operates in a sector where many others are leading, and MakeMyTrip has acquired Ibibo, he says.